-Each student's AT is the SS at a PL 5.0 at the grade level for the year that they are expected to reach attainment.
+Each student's AT is the SS at a PL 4.7 at the grade level for the year that they are expected to reach attainment.
 The number of years a student has to reach the AT varies from three to six years depending on the Year 1 baseline PL.
 Each student's interim growth targets are calculated annually by subtracting their previous year SS from the attainment SS and dividing the difference by the remaining number of years required to reach attainment.
 The table below illustrates the model.

-EL ACCESS (Growth Targe ets - Annual Calculation I Viethod Growth Target Year 1 Baseline ACCESS PL Year 2 Year 3 Year 4 Year 5 Year 6 5.0 or Higher Year 1 SS plus SS progress to reach to SS for 5.0 two grades 4.0 - 4.9 AT divided by 2 out (AT) Year 1 SS plus SS Year 2 SS plus SS progress to reach to progress to reach to SS for 5.0 three 3.0 - 3.9 AT divided by 3 AT divided by 2 grades out (AT) Year 1 SS plus SS Year 2 SS plus SS Year 3 SS plus SS progress to reach to progress to reach to progress to reach to SS for 5.0 four grades 2.0 - 2.9 AT divided by 4 AT divided by 3 AT divided by 2 out (AT) Year 1 SS plus SS Year 2 SS plus SS Year 3 SS plus SS Year 4 SS plus SS progress to reach to progress to reach to progress to reach to progress to reach to SS for 5.0 five grades 1.0 - 1.9 AT divided by 5 AT divided by 4 AT divided by 3 AT divided by 2 out (AT)
+EL ACCESS Growth Targets - Annual Calculation Method L ACCESS from the rangets - Annual Calculation Method Growth Target Year 1 Baseline ACCESS PL Year 2 Year 3 Year 4 Year 5 Year 6 4.7 or Higher Year 1 SS plus SS progress to reach to SS for 4.7 two grades 4.0 - 4.6 AT divided by 2 out (AT) Year 1 SS plus SS Year 2 SS plus SS progress to reach to progress to reach to SS for 4.7 three 3.0 - 3.9 AT divided by 3 AT divided by 2 grades out (AT) Year 1 SS plus SS Year 2 SS plus SS Year 3 SS plus SS progress to reach to progress to reach to progress to reach to SS for 4.7 four grades 2.0 - 2.9 AT divided by 4 AT divided by 3 AT divided by 2 out (AT) Year 1 SS plus SS Year 2 SS plus SS Year 3 SS plus SS Year 4 SS plus SS progress to reach to progress to reach to progress to reach to progress to reach to SS for 4.7 five grad 1.0 - 1.9 AT divided by 5 AT divided by 4 AT divided by 3 AT divided by 2 out (AT)

-Notes:

-1. Attainment targets (AT) are highlighted in yellow.

-2. Students receiving a performance level (PL) of 5.0 or higher on their initial ACCESS assessment (Year 1) are considered to have met their growth target.

-3. Students scoring below 5.0 on their Year 1 ACCESS assessment have between two to five years to reach attainment depending on their initial PL.

-4. Each student's attainment growth target is the scale score (SS) at a PL 5.0 at the grade level for the year that they are expected to reach attainment.

-5. Each student's interim growth targets are calculated annually by subtracting their previous year SS from the attainment SS and dividing the difference by the remaining number of years required to reach attainment
+Notes: 1.
+Attainment targets (AT) are highlighted in yellow.
+2. Students receiving a performance level (PL) of 4.7or higher on their initial ACCESS assessment (Year 1) are considered to have met their growth target.
+3. Students scoring below 4.7 on their Year 1 ACCESS assessment have between two to five years to reach attainment depending on their initial PL.
+4. Each student's attainment growth target is the scale score (SS) at a PL 4.7 at the grade level for the year that they are expected to reach attainment.
+5. Each student's interim growth targets are calculated annually by subtracting their previous year SS from the attainment SS and dividing the difference by the remaining number of years required to reach attainment requiring that the AT be reached in the required number of years.

-6. This method allows for a variable trajectory depending on each student's progress over the years while still requiring that the AT be reached in the required number of years.
+6. This method allows for a variable trajectory depending on each student's progress over the years while still